Goro Takahashi: In the United States

 In 1967, when he was 28 years old, Goro traveled to New York City during his first visit to the United States.
 There he visited a museum (Note: While Goro mentions "the Smithsonian", the Smithsonian Institution did not have a presence in New York in 1967.
 It is likely he either visited the MET or the Museum of the American Indian of the Heye Foundation, which became part of the Smithsonian in 1989, and whose collection became the foundation for the present National Museum of the American Indian located in Washington, D.C.) where, for the first time, he saw Native American artifacts, jewelry, and silverwork in person.
 Going back to Japan, he saved money, and whenever he had earned enough he would return to the United States.
 In 1971, Goro visited Flagstaff, Arizona, during a trip on U.S. Route 66.
-There he was approached by Jed, a silversmith, who asked him about the leather accessories he was wearing.
+There he was approached by an Arizona silversmith, Jed Deutschman, (Note: He is referred to as "JED" (uppercase), which was Jed Deutschman's signature stamp.
+The biographies given for JED and Jed Deutschman match in numerous distinctive details.) who asked him about the leather accessories he was wearing.
 Despite the language barrier, the two bonded, forming a friendship that would last for the rest of their lives.
 Jed taught Goro how to craft accessories from silver, his first project being a concho made using a crushed one dollar silver coin.
 In return, Goro bartered the products of his leather-crafting skills.
 After returning to Japan from this trip, Goro started crafting Native American inspired silver jewelry and selling it at Goro's.

-In 1979 he traveled to the Pine Ridge Indian Reservation in South Dakota where he met Eddie Little Sky and his son Beau Little, who later adopted him in their family.
+In 1979 he traveled to the Pine Ridge Indian Reservation in South Dakota where he met Eddie Little Sky, his wife Dawn Little Sky and his son Beau Little, who later adopted him in their family as a huŋká relative, a traditional Lakota kinship relationship.
 There he underwent a naming ceremony and received the name of Yellow Eagle (as in "eagle from the east") by the medicine man.
 Also in 1979, Goro was allowed to participate in a Sun Dance ceremony, becoming the first Japanese person to do so.
 The bald eagle, the eagle's feather, and the medicine wheel would go on to become the signature motifs used in his work.
 Shortly after returning to Japan from this trip he became the first officially sanctioned Native American–style silversmith in Japan.